Loss tolerant cross-Kerr enhancement via modulated squeezing

 Nanophotonic waveguides are also a viable platform for implementing the cross-Kerr amplification sequences.
 Both, squeezed light \cite{kashiwazaki2020continuous, Pysher:09,Chen:22} and cross-Kerr modulated phase shifts \cite{Zhang:16, Hsieh:07, cui2022situ} can be generated in these systems.
 Squeezed light with a squeezing strength as large as $r=8\,\text{dB}$ has been generated in nanophotonic waveguides \cite{kashiwazaki2023over}, which corresponds to an amplification factor of $\cosh^{2}(2r) \approx 10.45$.
 Meanwhile, cross-Kerr modulated phase shifts of the order of $10^{-7}$ are expected in nanophotonic waveguides with waveguide losses $\approx2\,\text{dB/cm}$ \cite{10.1063/1.3257378}.
 In recent studies a significant reduction in photon losses has been demonstrated in lithium niobate and silicon nitride waveguides, achieving loss rates of $4 \times 10^{-2}\,\text{dB/cm}$ \cite{li2023high} and $3.4 \times 10^{-4}\,\text{dB/cm}$ \cite{Liu:22}, respectively.
 We expect that further improvements in hybrid systems \cite{churaev2023heterogeneously,Chang:17} will pave the way for achieving large controlled phase shifts in nanophotonic waveguides through the protocols developed here.

-\emph{Conclusions ---} We have developed single-mode squeezing protocols that allow for enhancing cross-Kerr interactions.
-In particular, we showed that the multi-mode cross-Kerr interaction strength can be amplified by alternating between squeezing along orthogonal quadratures of a single mode.
+\emph{Conclusions ---}We have developed single-mode squeezing protocols that enhance cross-Kerr interactions.
+In particular, we showed that the multi-mode cross-Kerr interaction strength can be amplified by alternating between squeezing along orthogonal quadratures of a single photonic mode.
 We found that the interaction enhancement scales exponentially in the number of modes involved.
 This observation may allow for overcoming challenges in systems where only small single-mode squeezing is available, but squeezing can simultaneously be applied to all modes that are coupled via multi-mode cross-Kerr interactions.

 As a key application of the developed squeezing protocols, we considered the deterministic implementation of controlled phase gates in photonic quantum computing.
-We showed that the hard-to-realize strong cross-Kerr interaction at single-photon levels needed for realizing a controlled phase gate could be realized in a photon loss-tolerant.
+We showed that the hard-to-realize strong cross-Kerr interaction at single-photon levels needed for realizing a controlled phase gate could be realized in a photon loss-tolerant manner.
 We also discussed concrete realizations of the proposed concept in optical fibers and nanophotonic waveguides, which suggests that the implementation of the scheme is feasible with current technology.